Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: kSZ velocity reconstruction

 where $K_0(x)$ is the modified Bessel function of the second kind and

 and

 The coincident two-point function is straightforward to compute from the one-point function:

-To the extent that $N_\ell$ is independent of scale (which can be viewed as a consequence of the primarily local correlation of the filtered CMB and galaxy map), it is a reasonable approximation to neglect pixel-pixel correlations in the reconstruction noise.
-Upon coarse-graining, by the Central Limit Theorem, the distribution in coarse-grained pixels will be Gaussian.
+Because the reconstruction noise is non-Gaussian, even under the approximation that $N_\ell$ is independent of scale, the reconstruction noise is correlated in pixel space.
+However, coarse-graining by convolving the map with a beam, by the Central Limit Theorem, the distribution approaches a Gaussian.
 We can therefore treat reconstruction noise on large angular scales, where our signal lies, as Gaussian.
 However, retaining all scales, we speculate that the non-Gaussian properties of the reconstruction noise can be used as an additional method to distinguish it from the underlying Gaussian dipole field signal.
+We explore some of these aspects below.